joaopalmeiro/reading-notes/airflow/README.md

 - [Jinja](https://jinja.palletsprojects.com/) is available as a templating engine for Airflow.
 - There are some (Airflow built-in runtime) variables that can be used in templates.
 On the other hand, macros allow the use of several objects/methods, such as `{{ macros.datetime }}` (the Python `datetime` object), in templates.
 A list can be found [here](https://airflow.apache.org/docs/stable/macros-ref.html).
 - Creating individual tasks, instead of creating a single task that receives a list and a template with a loop, for example, allows for better monitoring of task state and potential parallel execution.
+- Branching: It introduces conditional logic in Airflow, that is, it allows tasks to be executed or skipped according to the result of an operator.
+- The `provide_context` parameter of `BranchPythonOperator` allows access to the runtime variables and macros to its function (`python_callable`).
+This function must accept `**kwargs`.
+- Other operators also accept the `provide_context` parameter.
+- Instead of `**kwargs`, use `**context` (code style).

 ## Imports